QuirinHaberl/MemoryProject/README.md

 **Display:**

-(1) The key is next to "Frodo" and therefore still this players turn.
+(1) The key is next to "Frodo" and therefore it is still this players turn.

 (2) Achievements of each player are displayed in the top right corner.
 <br><br/>